joncrangle/teams-green/README.md

 - **Smart Timer Reset**: When activity is detected, the full interval timer is reset (e.g., if interval is 180s, timer resets to 180s from current time)

 ### WebSocket Connection Issues
+- **Security Restrictions**: WebSocket server only accepts localhost connections (127.0.0.1) with validated origins
+- **Connection Limits**: Maximum 50 concurrent connections - additional connections will be rejected
-- **Frequent Disconnections**: The improved WebSocket implementation includes keep-alive messages and extended timeouts to reduce disconnections
+- **Frequent Disconnections**: The WebSocket implementation includes keep-alive messages and extended timeouts to reduce disconnections
 - **Timeout Errors**: These are now logged at debug level - use `--debug` flag to see detailed connection information
 - Verify the port is not in use: `netstat -an | findstr 8765`
 - Try a different port: `teams-green start --websocket --port 9000`
 - Check Windows Firewall settings

 ### Connection Health Monitoring
-- WebSocket connections send keep-alive messages every 45 seconds
+- WebSocket connections support ping/pong for health checking
-- Clients can send ping messages to test connection health
+- Clients can send `{"type": "ping"}` to test connection health
+- Server responds with `{"type": "pong"}` messages
-- Extended timeouts (2 minutes read, 5 minutes idle) improve stability
+- Extended timeouts (30 seconds read/write, 5 minutes idle) improve stability
-- Connection limits: Maximum 50 concurrent connections
+- Automatic client cleanup removes disconnected connections

 ### Fine-Tuning Timing